AriaFallah/WebpackTutorial/part2/README.md

 to write ES6, the new specification of javascript.

 If you've ever written ES6, it's hard to want to go back to writing ES5.
-If you haven't had the chance to write ES6 yet, a big reason is probably because setting up a dev environment, and *understanding* all the configuration options is a huge hassle that can be discouraging.
+If you haven't had the chance to write ES6 yet, a big reason is probably because setting up a dev environment, *understanding* all the configuration options, and deciding which ones to use can be discouraging.

 I hope that this tutorial can make that process of getting started much easier.